reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 1. When prompted for the name of the custom IoT Edge Module, enter **ObjectCountingModule**.

-1. When prompted for name of the Docker image repository for the module, update the placeholder value as follows:

-    Replace the "localhost:5000" part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220training<inject key="DeploymentID" enableCopy="false" />.azurecr.io**.
-This will be the Docker repository where the IoT Edge Module docker image will be published.
-The Docker image repository location follows the format shown below:
+1. When prompted for name of the Docker image repository for the module, replace the **localhost:5000** part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220training<inject key="DeploymentID" enableCopy="false" />.azurecr.io**.

     ```text
     <acr-name>.azurecr.io/<module-name>
     ```

-    Be sure to replace the placeholders with the appropriate values:
+    > **Note**: Be sure to replace the placeholders with the appropriate values:

-    * `<acr-name>`: Replace with the name of the Azure Container Registry service.
+              - `<acr-name>`: Replace with the name of the Azure Container Registry service.
-    * `<module-name>`: Replace with the name of the custom Azure IoT Edge Module that's being created.
+              - `<module-name>`: Replace with the name of the custom Azure IoT Edge Module that's being created.

     > **Note**:  The default Docker image repository in Visual Studio Code is set to `localhost:5000/<your module name>`.
 If you were to use a local Docker registry for testing, then **localhost** is fine.